 A body corporate, other than an OEIC, is not a collective investment scheme for the purposes of section 235 FSMA.
 This means for example that investment trust companies, venture capital trust companies, industrial provident societies, friendly societies and building societies are not collective investment schemes for the purposes of section 235 FSMA.

 See STSM101020 and STSM101030 for the meaning of an authorised unit trust.

 See STSM101050 for the meaning of an OEIC.

-Next page